What is Student Senate?

 The Student Senate is the Campus Student Organization as define by the Minnesota State Colleges and Universities (MNSCU) policy 2.1.
 The policy assigns the following duties to the Student Senate:

-- That the Student Senate is the official representative for all students on the Brooklyn Park Campus
+- That the Student Senate is the official representative for all students

 - That the Senate has the sole authority to recommend the chartering of all clubs to the President of the College

 MNSCU Policy 2.3 and 2.3.1, and 2.8.1, that the Student Senate has the authority to appoint students, to all college committees, such as Finance, Policy, and Facilities.
 The policies also require the administration to consult with the Student Senate.

 Student Senate 101